 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to nootropic supplements.

 Brillia is a homeopathic nootropic supplement.
-The brand claims that it “enhances clarity & improves focus,” and it’s marketed both to children and adults.
+The brand claims that it “enhances clarity & improves focus,” and it’s marketed to both children and adults.

 But what is homeopathic medicine and is there any evidence it works?
 Does Brillia contain research-backed ingredients for improving focus and mental clarity?
 Does it contain any potentially harmful ingredients?
 And how do real users rate and describe the effects of Brilia?

-In this article we’ll answer all of these questions and more as we review medical research on homeopathy to give our take on whether the practice generally is effective or is unscientific.
+In this article we’ll answer all of these questions and more, as we analyze clinical studies on homeopathy to give our take on whether or not this type of medicine is likely to be effective.

-We’ll then analyze the ingredients in Brillia based on clinical trials to give our take on whether the supplement is likely to be effective.
-We’ll share our concerns about the research cited by the brand to prove their product works, and highlight real, unsponsored customer reviews.
+We’ll also share our concerns about the research cited by the brand to prove their product works, and feature real customer reviews.

 Is Homeopathy Unscientific?